Interactions of pre- and postselected quantum particles: Pure and mixed weak values

 For this value, when the hypothetical measurement of the environment ends up with the state $|\chi'\rangle$, the state of the measuring device becomes

 which corresponds to $(\mathbf{P}_{A}^{|\chi'\rangle})_w=\frac{4}{3}$.
 The average shift of the pointer in a mixture is given by the sum of the shifts times their weights (probabilities) $\rm P$

-which corresponds to $(\mathbf{P}_{A}^{~\rm i})_w=1$.
+which corresponds to $(\mathbf{P}_{A}^{~\rm iii})_w=1$.

-The same result can be obtained without considering hypothetical measurements of the environment.
-Tracing over the environment in the state (\ref{ex_1_pre+Phi}) yields pointer described by the mixture of shifted (\ref{GausShift}) and not shifted (\ref{Gaus0}) Gaussians represented by the density matrix:
+The same result can be obtained without considering hypothetical measurements of the external system.
+Tracing over the external system in the state (\ref{ex_1_pre+Phi}) yields a pointer described by the mixture of shifted (\ref{GausShift}) and not shifted (\ref{Gaus0}) Gaussians represented by the density matrix:

-which also yields $\langle q \rangle_{\rm i}=g\tau$.
+which also yields $\langle q \rangle_{\rm iii}=g\tau$.

 The weak value of the projection can also be obtained by considering the particle itself.
 Just before the postselection, the state of the particle and environment is

 Then the density matrix (in the basis $|A\rangle, |B\rangle$) of the particle is calculated by tracing out the environment degree of freedom and taking into account (\ref{xhi|xhi}):